iadvize/kotlin-graylog/README.md

 ## Examples

-First of all, you have to initialize with a context and your Graylog endpoint:
+First of all, you have to initialize the library with a context and your Graylog endpoint:

 ```kotlin
 Graylog.init(context, URL("yourGraylogEndpoint"))